Skip to content

 What language is Mariupolitan Greek?

-Mariupolitan Greek is a dialect of Greek.
+Mariupolitan Greek is a dialect of the Greek language.

 Which region is Mariupolitan Greek associated with?